instrumentisto/rust-incubator/3_ecosystem/3_8_log/README.md

 It's __backward and forward compatible with [`log`]__ crate, extending its ideas and is baked with an [excellent performance][5].

-For better understanding and familiarity with [`slog`]'s design, concepts, usage, and features, read through the following articles:
+To better understand and be familiar with [`slog`]'s design, concepts, usage and features, read through:
 - [Official `slog` crate docs][`slog`]
 - [Official `slog` crate wiki][6]